Kong/docs.konghq.com/app/_src/gateway/plugin-development/get-started/testing.md

 ### Run the test

 Pongo can run automated tests with the `pongo run` command.
-When this is executed, Pongo will determine if dependency containers are already running and use them if so.
-The test library will handle truncating existing data in between test runs for us.
+When this is executed, Pongo determines if dependency containers are already running and will use them if they are.
+The test library handles truncating existing data in between test runs for us.

 Execute a test run: